p-chan5/EasyPulse/README.md

 ### SOFTCLIP 😵️

 Select Stereo Tools and enable this option to add analog distortion (clipping) to the signal.
 Increase the `S/C Level` to make it more noticeable, but **DON'T** overdo it.

+### STEREO LINK 👤️

+This feature allows you to process the left and right channels independently, resulting in a wider mix.
+However, it can sometimes distort the stereo image, especially when manually splitting the signal (2nd/3rd/4th Equalizer).
+To disable it, select the Limiter and set it to 100.0 %, or to 50.0 % if you prefer it to operate partially.

+### STEREO PLAYGROUND 🛝️

+- Select Stereo Tools and set the `Side level` to 3.00 or 6.00 dB

+- Replace Stereo Tools with Delay and add more than 20.00 ms (Time) to the right channel.
+Be careful not to add too much, or it will sound out of sync.

 ## COMPATIBILITY ISSUES ⚠️